danisven/StringMeUp/README.md

 # StringMeUp

-A post-processing tool to reclassify [Kraken 2] output based on the confidence score and/or minimum minimizer hit groups.
+A post-processing tool for [Kraken 2] read classifications.
+Run Kraken 2 **once** and re-classify the reads with any confidence score stringency of your choice afterwards, saving you lots of compute time.
+Creates Kraken 2 style report and read classification files.

+For additional insight into your Kraken 2 classifications, try out [KrakMeOpen] - a downstream analysis toolkit for Kraken 2 classification quality metrics.

 ## Installation
 StringMeUp is available to install through conda.
 Simply run the following command to install it: